odoo/documentation/content/applications/finance/accounting/fiscal_localizations/localizations/colombia.rst

    contains the default setup for: chart of accounts, taxes, retentions, identification document types
 #. **l10n_co_edi**: This module includes all the extra fields that are
-   required for the Integration with Carvajal T&S and generate the electronic invoice, based on the DIAN legal requirements.
+   required for the Integration with Carvajal and generate the electronic invoice, based on the DIAN legal requirements.